-Weatherford College PTA t-shirt may be purchased through the bookstore can be worn as the uniform on campus for testing only or for guest speakers labs only.
-The casual PTA t-shirts are not to be designation as a PTA student in a style approved by the DCE must be purchased by each student.
+Weatherford College PTA t-shirt may be purchased through the bookstore and can be worn as the uniform on campus for testing only or for lab guest speakers.
+The casual PTA t-shirts are not to be worn on field trips.
+There are no exceptions.